mt-sre/mt-sre.github.io/content/en/docs/internal-documentation/ic.md

+---
-# Managed Tenants SRE Interrupt Catcher
+title: Interrupt Catcher
+linkTitle: IC
+---

 The Interrupt Catcher is the entry-point for any tenant to get help, ask questions and raise issues.
 It's our interface with our Tenants.